Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

-At the top of the App component define a state variable to hold the search value.
+At the top of the App, the component defines a state variable to hold the search value.

 ```JS
 export default function App() {